Back to The Mycelial Grimoire

 • Marigold and nasturtium around the edges as pollinator support and pest deterrent

-That is a real harvest from one bed.
+That is a really excellent harvest to take away from one bed.
 Add a second bed for kale, carrots, beets, garlic.
-By year three you will have learned which crops you actually eat and reach for, and the plan will have quietly rewritten itself around them.
+By year three you will have learned which crops you actually eat and reach for, and you’ll have a better idea of how to plan.

 The Frame

 A raised bed is a small thing to commit to and a long thing to keep.
-The build is a single weekend.
-The soil under it takes a season to settle and three or four years to come into the kind of life that grows things almost without being asked — which is the part nobody prints on the box.
-The plants change from one year to the next; the frame does not.
-You make the structure once, and then you spend the seasons learning what belongs inside it.
+While you can build it in a single weekend, the soil under it takes a season to settle and three or four years to come into the kind of life that grows things almost without being asked.
+The plants may change from one year to the next, but the frame does not.
+You make the structure once, and then you spend the seasons deciding what belongs inside it.

 If you have been waiting to feel ready, I will save you the waiting: nobody starts ready.
 Build the bed, fill it this season, and put five forgiving things in the ground.
 Year two will know more than year one knew — because year one will have told it.